Princess Eugenie’s Wedding Will Be Bigger Then Meghan Markle, Prince Harry’s For This Reason

 People Magazine reported that around 500 guests are expected to attend Friday’s ceremony and the luncheon will have some serious star power.

-Celebrity guests include, according to People, will be Victoria and David Beckham, Elton John, singers Ellie Goulding and James Blunt.
+Celebrity guests include, according to People, will be Victoria and David Beckham, Elton John and singers Ellie Goulding and James Blunt.

 Also reportedly invited are George and Amal Clooney.
 Brooksbank is a brand ambassador for Clooney’s Casamigos tequila company, which he sold last year.

-The Clooney’s were also invited to Prince Harry and Meghan Markle’s wedding.
+The Clooneys were also invited to Prince Harry and Meghan Markle’s wedding.

 People reported that the Saturday afternoon event is being organized by Bentleys Entertainment, which is the same company Victoria and David Beckham used when they married in 1999.